ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 The ``CONTRIBUTORS.md`` file
 ----------------------------
 The ``CONTRIBUTORS.md`` file is used to list the contributors to the repository.
-It is used to credit the authors for their individual contributions and provide a record of authorship for the codebase.
-Use your first and last name and provide a link to your GitHub username.
+Its purpose is to credit the authors for their individual contributions and provide a record of authorship for the codebase.
+Provide your first and last names and a link to your GitHub username.

 .. literalinclude:: code/contributors_file.md